Robert F. Rossiter Jr.

-Robert Francis Rossiter Jr. (born July 16, 1956) is the chief United States district judge of the United States District Court for the District of Nebraska.
+Robert Francis Rossiter Jr. (born 1956) is a United States district judge of the United States District Court for the District of Nebraska.

 Biography

 Rossiter received a Bachelor of Science degree in 1978 from Purdue University.
 He received a Juris Doctor, cum laude, in 1981 from Creighton University School of Law.
 He was a law clerk for Judge C. Arlen Beam of the United States District Court for the District of Nebraska from 1982 to 1983.
 From 1983 to 2016, he worked at the Omaha, Nebraska, law firm of Fraser Stryker PC LLO, becoming a shareholder in 1987.
 He served on the firm's Management Committee from 2011 to 2016.
 He specialized in labor and employment litigation, primarily in federal court.
 He is a Fellow (Judicial) in the American College of Trial Lawyers and is the past state chair of that organization.
 He has served as adjunct faculty for Creighton University School of Law from 1983 to 1987 and again from 1999–present.